Our Side: Elisa Harkins, Tanya Lukin Linklater, Marianne Nicolson, And Tanis Maria S'eiltin

 “To be Bíiluuke—‘Our Side’—implies that one has the same ancestry, language, spiritual beliefs, territory, and social structure.
 From this term, which my ancestors used to define themselves as a separate unique people, this exhibition, Our Side, invites four contemporary artists: Elisa Harkins, Tanya Lukin Linklater, Marianne Nicolson, and Tanis S’eiltin to creatively investigate identity, language, and territory, from their individual perspectives.
 Sharing a common understanding of the significance of origin stories as a temporal and historical space where community is shaped, each artist works from a broad range of media including performance, sculpture, painting, sound, social engagement, and video, and to maintain common ties around indigenous narratives, engagement with community, feminism, activism, and the importance of specificity.”

-Harkins, a composer and artist originally from Miami, Oklahoma, is an enrolled member of the Muscogee (Creek) Nation.
+Elisa Harkins is a composer and artist originally from Miami, Oklahoma, and is an enrolled member of the Muscogee (Creek) Nation.
 She uses the intersection of performance and lived experience through electronic music, sculpture, and the body to explore subjects such as adoption, enrollment, and the 1990 Indian Arts and Crafts Act.

 Our Side is generously supported by the Andy Warhol Foundation for the Visual Arts.
 The exhibition is part of a forum titled Convening Indigenous Voices that takes place in two parts this fall.